TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Attack Methods and Implementation Details

 \paragraph{Embedding attack.} The embedding attack implements the soft-prompt optimization method of \citet{schwinn2024revisiting}, which operates at inference time by optimizing continuous prompt embeddings to elicit harmful outputs without modifying model weights.
 We evaluate on the StrongREJECT dataset using the configuration identified by \citet{schwinn2024revisiting} as achieving high attack success rates: 100 optimization steps, learning rate $10^{-3}$, 20 soft tokens, SignSGD optimizer, and semantic initialization.
-Unlike the fine-tuning attacks, we do not perform hyperparameter sweeps for the embedding attack because each attack run is computationally expensive (approximately 3 A100-hours per model), which is comparable to the cost of an entire 40-trial hyperparameter sweep for a fine-tuning attack.
+Unlike the fine-tuning attacks, we do not perform hyperparameter sweeps for the embedding attack because each attack run is computationally expensive (approximately \textasciitilde7 - 8x more than a fine-tuning attack).

-\subsection{Hyperparameter Search Spaces}
+\section{Hyperparameter Search Spaces}